If you want an easy CMS application to publish information about your business online, then we strongly recommend that you consider using WordPress.

-Note: To learn more about WP Categories, Tags, RSS Feeds, etc. see our other articles and tutorials.
+Note: To learn more about WP Categories, Tags, RSS Feeds, etc. see our other articles.

-Now that we have seen some of the unique characteristics of Posts, let’s take a look at the similarities between Posts and Pages.
+Now that we’ve looked at some of the unique characteristics of Posts, let’s take a look at the similarities between Pages and Posts.

-- Posts and pages both share the same features and methods for adding titles using title fields and inserting and formatting content using the WordPress Content Editor.
+- WordPress posts and pages both share the same features and methods for adding titles using title fields and composing and formatting content using the WordPress Content Editor.

-- Posts and pages use your WordPress theme template files to keep the look of your website consistent.
+- WordPress pages and posts use theme template files to help keep the look of your website consistent.

-- Pages and posts allow you to use keyword-rich URLs
+- WP pages and posts both let you use search engine friendly URLs

-- WP pages and posts are seen as indexable content by search engines.
+- Posts and pages are viewed as indexable content by search engines.

-- Depending on the plugins and theme you have installed on your website or blog, pages and posts give you control over settings like Title, Meta Description, and Meta Keywords.
+- Depending on the theme and plugins you have installed on your web site, pages and posts give you control over settings like Title, Meta Description, and Meta Keywords.

-Although posts and pages can be similar in many respects, pages have several key distinctions that make them different from posts.
+Although WordPress posts and pages have many similarities, pages have several key distinctions that make them different from posts.

-Pages typically are added outside of the blog chronology and are mostly used for displaying content that is unlikely to change, such as:
+Pages normally reside outside of the blog chronology and are mostly used for showcasing information to readers that is less likely to change over time, such as:

 - etc …

-A Pages is not listed by date and doesn’t use categories and tags.
+Pages in WordPress are not listed by date and are not referenced using categories and tags.

-Pages can be used, however, to keep your site content organized hierarchically.
+Pages can be used hierarchically, however, to help manage and keep your site content organized.

 Go here to learn how to create a new WordPress page:

-For example, you can organize top-level topics into “Parent” pages (where each of your primary content sections gets its own page), and then add nested pages (called “child” pages) for each of your secondary topics …
+For example, you can organize your main content topics into “Parent” pages (where each of your primary content areas gets its own page), and then add subpages (called “child” pages) for each of your main information sections …

-(In WordPress, main pages and nested pages are also called “parent” pages and “child” pages)
+(In WordPress, top-level pages and nested pages can also be called “parent” pages and “child” pages)

-You can add as many subpages as you want to organize your content into “topic hierarchies”, as shown in the diagram below …
+You can add as many “child” pages as you require to organize your content within “topic hierarchies”, as shown in the illustration below …